How to create a successful academic career: AIB - Ask, Invest & Believe

 - Take a long-term investment perspective, not everything “pays off” instantly and some things never do.
 You need to have a balanced portfolio, don’t put all your eggs in one basket!
 Remember that an academic career might span five decades.
 Don’t get angry and frustrated if you don’t make it to Associate or Full Professor in 10 years.
 If you are successful in your academic career you will probably be an Associate or a Full Professor for the bulk of your career anyway.
 Enjoy the journey and don’t burn out or lose your motivation before you get there.
 And once you do get there, reach out and help others.
 Which brings me to the next point...

-- Do things for others without necessarily expecting a "return".
+- Do things for others without necessarily expecting a "return on investment".
 You might be surprised at how these things sometimes even end up helping you in your own career.
 My website, which I have been running for 20 years now, the Journal Quality List, Publish or Perish, my blog on all things Academia; I never did any of these things expecting to gain something from it for my own career.
-Yet, even though these initiatives take up a large chunk of my time that I could have spent writing papers or applying for funding (or just relaxing), they have given me great name recognition and do get my academic work read more than it otherwise would have been.
+Yet, even though these initiatives take up a large chunk of my time that I could have spent writing papers or applying for research funding (or just taking time off), they have given me great name recognition and do get my academic work read more than it otherwise would have been.

 "B" stands for Be true to yourself or Believe in yourself

 - By all means be strategic, you need to be strategic to get ahead.
 This nearly always means striking a compromise: sometimes you have to give in a little to get what you want ultimately.
 But make sure you don’t compromise yourself and what you stand for.